jallanxjallan/onemanairforce/adaptation/scenes/javanese_celebrities.md

 status: synopsis
 location: Manila
 ---
-Muharto and Pang awake to discover that they are local are celebrities, with several morning newspapers giving front-page treatment to Bob Freeberg and his "Javanese Crew".
+Muharto, Boedi, and Pang awake to discover that they are local celebrities, with several morning newspapers giving front-page treatment to Bob Freeberg and his "Javanese Crew".
 Unfortunately, this unintended notoriety attracts the attention of Dutch diplomats.